 - Oral Diabetes Prescription MedicationsSource: RxList

 What are oral diabetes medications and how do they work?
-Side effects, types and different among diabetes medications, warnings, and precautions are described.
-Some examples of oral medications used for diabetes are also included.
+Side effects, types, and differences among diabetes medications, warnings, examples, and precautions are described.

 - Oral Diabetes Prescription MedicationsSource: WebMD Feature Archive

-Information on types of prescription oral diabetes medications.
-Side effects, drug interactions, and patient information is included.
+Information on types of prescription oral (non-insulin) diabetes medications.
+Side effects, drug interactions, warnings, and precautions are included.